 Direct from Walling Circle from is proposed from the existing residence on Parcel 1 and proposed residence on Parcel 2.
+No access from Willamette Drive is proposed.

 4. Subdivisions fronting onto an arterial street.
 New residential land divisions fronting onto an arterial street shall be required to provide alleys or secondary (local or collector) streets for access to individual lots.
 When alleys or secondary streets cannot be constructed due to topographic or other physical constraints, access may be provided by consolidating driveways for clusters of two or more lots (e.g., includes flag lots and midblock lanes).